interrobangc/typescript-errors/README.md

 # ts-errors

-Npm package for creating and handling type safe errors in TypeScript.
+TypeScript library for creating and handling type safe errors without the use of throw statements.

 ## Why